brandonyongys/brandonyongys.github.io/_projects/hawker-centre-dashboard.md

 ---
 layout: page
-title: project 1 # Project post title
+title: Hawker centre dashboard # Project post title
-description: a project with a background image # Project post description
+# description: a project with a background image # Project post description
 img: assets/img/12.jpg # Not necessary to have this image, will be used as thumbnail
 # redirect: https://unsplash.com # Insert link if want to redirect to another website, else ignore/remove this.
 importance: 1